 The Rite of Lugh Lamh Fada

 ” Lurk !
 Withdraw !
 Upon them! this is the Law of the Battle of Conquest…”

-Initiates of the Rite of Heru-Ra-Ha, are dedicated to the application of those aspects of the third chapter of ‘The Book of the Law’ which are of relevance to the Order.
+Initiates of the Rite of Lugh Lamh Fada, are dedicated to the application of those aspects of the third chapter of ‘The Book of the Law’ which are of relevance to the Order.

-Its members are charged to oversee the performance of certain rituals of Heru-Ra-Ha on behalf of the Irish Order of Thelema.
+Its members are charged to oversee the performance of certain rituals of Lugh Lamh Fada on behalf of the Irish Order of Thelema.
+These include rituals of personal discipline and emancipation.
 They are sworn to defend the Order, to ensure its work is done well and with business way and to aid the emancipation of humanity from the restrictions of tyranny, superstition and oppression.

 Its members may serve as judges within the justice system of the Order should the need arise.

 The Government of the Irish Order of Thelema

 “Governments often exhibit the most deplorable stupidity, however enlightened may be the men who compose and constitute them, or the people whose destinies they direct.
 It is therefore incumbent on every man and woman to take the proper steps to cause the revisions of all existing statutes on the basis of the Law of Thelema.
 This Law being a Law of Liberty, the aim of the legislation must be to secure the amplest freedom for each individual in the state, eschewing the presumptuous assumption that any given positive ideal is worthy to be obtained.” ~Duty, A. Crowley